 Manual is quite easy to do, but it's a bit tedious and isn't as elegant as other options.

-Thus, you can manually set it to fade on at roughly 8:10PM and set it to fade out at roughly 6:28am and it’ll work mostly the same for the whole month.
-That means you basically have to edit these routines every month and during daylight savings to change the times yourself.
+Realistically, you can manually set it to fade on at roughly 8:55PM and set it to fade out at roughly 6:01am and it’ll work mostly the same for the whole month.
+That means you only have to edit these routines every month and during daylight savings to change the times yourself.
 It’s also not quite as elegant as the previous two methods.
 The plus side is that you don’t have to sign up for a Philips Hue account to make this work and you don’t have to give your location to the app.
+Thus, this is the most private method with the best security.

 All you need is the Google Home and a set of Philips Hue lights that have been setup already.
 From there, give Google Home one of these commands: